Posted on

 2. Hands to Arms: Start with your palms, brushing up towards your arms, and pay special attention to the underarms where lymph nodes are concentrated.

 3. Core Areas: Use circular clockwise strokes to aid digestion in your abdomen.
-Lessen the pressure on the chest and breasts when you reach these more sensitive areas.
+When you reach these more sensitive areas, lessen the pressure on the chest and breasts.

 4. Back and Shoulders: From the lower back, brush up towards your shoulders as far as you can comfortably reach, spending a moment on your sacrum to stimulate the senses.